DHANUSHLINGAN/DHANUSHLINGAN/README.md

 Kaggle- https://www.kaggle.com/dhanushlingan

-### 🌱 Connect with AI Tamil Nadu, If you are a shoshin 🥷 and need a collaborationc
+### 🌱 Connect with AI Tamil Nadu, If you are a shoshin 🥷 and need a collaboration

 - Visit us on https://aitamilnadu.org/
 - [Our Team](https://aicbe.org/team)